Learning Linear Regression with Low-Rank Tasks in-Context: Trade-offs from Task Difficulty

 \subsection{Implications for Pre-training Strategy}

 These theoretically grounded findings reveal that the balance between task difficulty and diversity is a critical lever for tailoring a model's capabilities.
-This provides a clear framework for pre-training strategy based on desired downstream performance.
 For instance, developing a specialized model for a specific domain mandates operating in the task-rich regime.
 This approach, which involves curating a dataset with high diversity of relatively simple tasks, enables the model to efficiently master domain-specific patterns and achieve high TM and IDG performance.

-For many practical applications, however, the most prudent and efficient strategy is to target the ``sweet spot” near the phase transition ($\rho \approx \kappa$).
-This point represents an optimal trade-off and secures robust ODG performance.
-It also proves most resource-efficient, without the need to prepare unnecessarily complex training data based on difficult tasks.
-Thus, the balance between task difficulty and diversity is a core design choice that shapes the model’s capabilities.
+For many practical applications, however, the most effective strategy is to target the ``sweet spot'' near the phase transition ($\rho \approx \kappa$).
+This regime offers a favorable trade-off while maintaining robust ODG performance, and it avoids the need to prepare unnecessarily difficult training tasks.

-Moreover, our findings results are consistent with the intuition of curriculum learning~\cite{bengio2009curriculum}, which introduces simple tasks first and gradually shifts to more complex ones.
+Moreover, our findings are consistent with the intuition of curriculum learning~\cite{bengio2009curriculum}, which introduces simple tasks first and gradually shifts to more complex ones.
 In our framework, the early stage of training corresponds to low task diversity ($\rho > \kappa$), where the model cannot yet learn complex tasks and thus only benefits from simpler ones.
 As training progresses and task diversity increases, the model enters a regime where it can exploit the richer structure to master more complex and abstract tasks.
 This explains why a curriculum that progresses from simple to difficult tasks is effective.